 Yale unveils its Sustainability Strategic Plan, a comprehensive set of goals and tactics for enhancing sustainability in all areas of campus life.
-Major goals accomplished by 2012 include a 25% increase in recycling, a 15% reduction in energy consumption, and 95% composting of food waste.
+Major goals accomplished by 2013 include a 28% recycling rate, a 16% reduction in campus greenhouse gas emissions, and 95% composting of food waste.